ankidroid/Anki-Android/Database-Structure.md

     ls              integer not null,
       -- "last sync time"
     conf            text not null,
-      -- json object containing configuration options that are synced models          text not null,
+      -- json object containing configuration options that are synced.
+Described below in "configuration JSONObjects" models          text not null,
-      -- json array of json objects containing the models (aka Note types) decks           text not null,
+      -- json object of json object(s) representing the models (aka Note types) -- keys of this object are strings containing integers: "creation time in epoch milliseconds" of the models -- values of this object are other json objects of the form described below in "Models JSONObjects" decks           text not null,
       -- json object of json object(s) representing the deck(s)
-      -- keys of this object are strings containing integers: "epoch milliseconds creation time" for most decks, "1" for the default deck
+      -- keys of this object are strings containing integers: "deck creation time in epoch milliseconds" for most decks, "1" for the default deck
-      -- values of this object are other json obects of the form described below in "Decks JSONObjects" dconf           text not null,
+      -- values of this object are other json objects of the form described below in "Decks JSONObjects" dconf           text not null,
+      -- json object of json object(s) representing the options group(s) for decks -- keys of this object are strings containing integers: "options group creation time in epoch milliseconds" for most groups, "1" for the default option group
-      -- json array of json objects containing the deck options tags            text not null
+      -- values of this object are other json objects of the form described below in "DConf JSONObjects" tags            text not null
       -- a cache of tags used in the collection (This list is displayed in the browser.
 Potentially at other place) );